thecppzoo/thecppzoo.github.io/language-commentary/we-do-not-need-restrict-we-need-type-punning.md

 Strict aliasing means except some corner cases, objects of different types have to be in different locations of memory.

+Krister Walfridsson, a GCC developer, has referred to this subject matter in several occasions, including a discussion about [strict aliasing in C](https://kristerw.blogspot.com/2016/05/type-based-aliasing-in-c.html), that you should read if you need more context about strict aliasing before continuing this article.

 Linus Torvalds (the leader of Linux) has severely criticized the rule of strict aliasing in C (which applies to C++):

 > The standard simply is not \*important\*, when it is in direct conflict with reality and reliable code